ICI3D/MMED/projects/tsetse.md

     - Modelling of vector-borne pathogens
     - Engaging, interpreting, and analysing existing data

-- _This group will have the opportunity to engage in any of the following:_
+- _This group will have the opportunity to engage in the following:_
     - Writing code in R
+    - Designing and constructing models to fit age-prevalence data for trypanosome infection in tsetse
+    - Comparing and contrasting the dynamics of infection for three different species of trypanosome
+    - If time allows, modelling the dynamics of infection in tsetse and in vertebrate host

 ## Background